handsontable/handsontable/docs/next/guides/integrate-with-angular/angular-installation.md

 # Installation

-**Handsontable for Angular** is the official wrapper for Handsontable.

 ### Install with npm

 This component needs the Handsontable library to work.
 Use [npm](https://www.npmjs.com/package/@handsontable/angular) to install the packages.